Reem-lab/QC-Manual-and-Automation/README.md

 > .This project is just to Test an app for a to Do list that you can add task and mark it as completed and you can remove what you already added.

-## A Video Demo for running the test script

 ## Test plan - Objectives - Test cases - Bug report